 Your landing page should convince them of the advantages you offer over other solutions in such a scenario.

 If you are improving upon an existing product in a competitive market, your narrative would change.
 Probably, you would want to focus on value adds that you offer in addition to your product offering.

-The vast majority of people landing on your landing page will already be familiar with the domain of your product.
-Nevertheless, it does help distinguish the domain of the product.
+The vast majority of people visiting your landing page will already be familiar with the domain of your product.
+Nevertheless, it does help explicitly distinguish it.
 Also, identify the product’s niche if it has one.

 Who is our user?

 Your target audience is typically defined in your user persona.
 Your landing page is designed for them.

 Here are some points to consider while creating the user persona.

 - Demographic details such as gender, age, job, income, education, etc.